Job searching gets stressful — and sometimes, in the heat of the hunt, key details get overlooked.

 Structure matters.

-When you’re choosing a resume format, I usually recommend a chronological resume.
-This format focuses on work history, starting with your most recent job and works backward.
+When choosing a resume format, I usually recommend a chronological resume.
+This format focuses on work history, starting with your most recent job and working backward.

 Anyone with even a little bit of work history would do well with this format.